 Links to instrument makers in Northern Europe who manufacture harps, lyres, kanteles and related instruments:

-Kate Fletcher & Corwen Broch, musicians and instrument makers in Dorset, England: variety of musical instruments which were current in Northern Europe before around 1050 AD.
+Kate Fletcher & Corwen Broch, musicians and instrument makers in Orkney, Scotland: Variety of musical instruments which were current in Northern Europe before around 1050 AD.

 Kjeld Henrik Kjeldby, maker of historical music instruments in Askeby, Denmark: Lyres, harps, langeleiks, and many more.

 Morten Fredberg-Holm, instrument maker in Copenhagen, Denmark: early medieval lyres, gusli, harps and more.